“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 Caroline: She nods.
 “Then I foresee no troubles.
 I would not raise a hand to him.”

 GM: “Very well.
-Then upon the Ancestor, the Shepherd, the Blood of my sires, and my honor as a childe of Haqim, I swear to assist you in your battle, and to not leave this city until either I have done so or two weeks have passed.”
+Then upon the Ancestor, the Shepherd, the Blood of my sires, and my honor as a son of Haqim, I swear to assist you in your battle, and to not leave this city until I have either done so or two weeks have passed.”

 Yet even as he speaks, another voice echoes within the Ventrue’s mind.

 :: Gisèlle has informed me of your present intentions, Miss Malveaux-Devillers.
-To seek permission before overturning my judgment in this matter would be a matter of courtesy. ::
+To seek permission before overturning my judgment would be courteous and proper. ::

 :: Seneschal, I’m certain you know my intention was not, and has never been, discourtesy or disrespect to you or your office. ::